 The specialised neurons in hypothalamus and brainstem primarily regulate energy homeostasis, food intake and body weight, and integrate multiple peripheral metabolic inputs, such as nutrients, gut-derived hormones and signals from adipose tissue .
 There are several neuropeptides involved, including melanin concentrating hormone (MCH) and the orexins .
 The reward circuitry involves interactions between several systems including opioids, endocannabinoids, serotonin and dopamine.
 The obese individuals appear to have abnormalities in dopaminergic activity and an imbalance in the brain circuits promoting reward seeking and those governing cognitive control overriding stimulus to feeding .
 The increase in adipose tissue leads to overproduction of leptin and hypothalamus becomes relatively resistant to its action.
 Dorsal striatum is hyperactive in obese and may contribute aberrancy of satiety signals.
 The genetics involving various mutations may contribute up to 70% towards a person’s vulnerability to obesity.

-Midbrain and Limbic System: The taste aversions and taste preferences are mediated in part by nuclei located in the central amygdala.
+The taste aversions and taste preferences are mediated in part by nuclei located in the central amygdala.
 Smell sensation is also linked to appetite modulation [10,11].
-However, food reward signals are mediated primarily by midbrain dopaminergic neurons projecting to the limbic system and the prefrontal cortex which modulates eating behavior.
-Further, growth hormone secretagogue receptors (GHSRs) in dopaminergic neurons mediate ghrelin-induced feeding and foodreward behavior.
+However, food reward signals are mediated primarily by midbrain dopaminergic neurons projecting to the limbic system and the prefrontal cortex which modulates eating behaviour.
+Further, growth hormone secretagogue receptors (GHSRs) in dopaminergic neurons mediate ghrelin-induced feeding and food-reward behaviour.